16 Dec 2020

-What must be included in a non-publication Request?
+What Must Be Included in a Non-Publication Request?

-To make the non-publication request, a certification must be made to the USPTO that the invention disclosed in the application has not and will not be the subject of an application filed in another country.
+To make the non-publication request, a certification must be made to the USPTO that the invention disclosed in the patent application has not and will not be the subject of an application filed in another country.
 In short, there must not be an intent to file a similar patent application outside the United States.
-So, requesting non-publication is not an option for companies that intend to file:

 - PCT applications and most foreign applications